With a Learning Partner approach, we work with partners to find out the impact they are having on mental health.

 Nature: How connecting with nature benefits our mental health

-In conjunction with Public Health Wales, we are working with a large police force in Wales, helping them implement their mental health strategy.
+In conjunction with Public Health Wales, we have worked with a large police force in Wales, helping them implement their mental health strategy.

-Using a wellbeing tool, we are helping them assess the activities of two of their departments in line with this tool.
+Using a well-being tool, we helped them assess the activities of two of their departments in line with this tool.

 - How much control do individuals, or the community have over their life and decisions?